mintel/JiraRSSSync/README.md

 * REDIS_PASSWORD - Password for Redis, if an empty password is required set to `REDIS_PASSWORD=`
 * REDIS_AUTH_TOKEN - The auth token for the redis Elasticache cluster if being used.
 **Note: One of REDIS_PASSWORD or REDIS_AUTH_TOKEN must be set **
+* REDIS_SSL - Used as a feature toggle on whether to configure tls in the redis client.
+When set to 1, TLS config is enabled
 * USE_SENTINEL - If set the REDIS_URL will be treated as a sentinel and the current master acquired via the sentinel.

 ### Run it